|REEL FACE:||REAL FACE:|

 Expand your knowledge of the Get On Up true story by watching interviews with the real James Brown, in addition to viewing him performing some of his most well-known hits.
 Lastly, check out the Get On Up movie trailer.

-James Brown - Please, Please, Please
+WATCHJames Brown - Please, Please, Please

 "Please, Please, Please" was recorded by